oliviersm199/whatdidido/tests/README.md

 # Test Suite

-This directory contains the test suite for the whatdididoagain project.
+This directory contains the test suite for the whatdidido project.

 ## Running Tests